ecg-icas/icas/src/source/campaigns.rst

 A 'Link' defines which ad is in which campaign, and with which possible overrides for certain campaign properties(budgets, cpc, ...)
 This construction makes ads into mere data containers, and can allow for an ad to be part of multiple campaigns (future plans).
 A campaign without links is an empty campaign, which is a valid scenario.
+See :ref:`campaign_links_overview` for more info.

 .. _campaign_budgets: